 - Help with cleaning and cooking.

 However, in order to claim under this heading, you need to be able to prove your losses.
-Because of this, it can be helpful to keep any bills, invoices or receipts that are related to them.
+Because of this, it can be helpful to keep any relevant bills, invoices, or receipts.

-If you’d like to learn more about council negligence compensation, get in touch with our team of advisors today.
+If you’d like to learn more about council and local authority compensation claims, get in touch with our team of advisors today.

 Make A Claim Against The Council With Our No Win No Fee Solicitors

-Now that you have more information on how to sue the council, you may be wondering how a solicitor could help you through the council compensation claims process.
-There are many benefits to working with a solicitor; For example, they can help you strengthen and support your case by gathering evidence, taking witness statements, and ensuring that all areas of your claim are covered.
+Now that you have more information on how to sue the council, you may wonder how a solicitor could help you through the council compensation claims process.
+Working with a solicitor has many benefits.
+For example, they can help you strengthen and support your case by gathering evidence, taking witness statements, and ensuring that all areas of your claim are covered.

 If your claim succeeds, your solicitor will deduct a success fee from your compensation award.
 This fee is a small percentage which is legally capped.